Vladimir9595/3D-Portfolio/README.md

 The first one is to handle the change of the input and the second one is to handle the submit of the form.

-In the `handleSubmit` function we need to call the `emailjs.send` function with the service ID, template ID and public key from your own account.
+In the `handleSubmit` function you need to call the `emailjs.send` function with the service ID, template ID and public key from your own account.
-We can also include the `.then` and `.catch` functions to handle the response of the email.
+You can also include the `.then` and `.catch` functions to handle the response of the email.

 ```javascript
 const handleSubmit = (e) => {